hugoaddobbati/tetrisplp/README.md

 ## What's ?

-A tetris-like game implemented in 2 different langauges (C++, Haskell).
+A tetris-like game implemented in 2 different languages (C++, Haskell).

 TODO: Implementation in Prolog